-The issues being experienced are twofold; while the majority of people experiencing this issue find that some or all of an email campaign’s images are not loading, there has been the odd report of images unexpectedly loading in the wrong placeholders.
-As many an email marketer can attest, having images not display in the inbox is one thing, but having them display intermittently is a very messy situation.
+The issues being experienced are twofold – while the majority of people experiencing this issue find that some, or all of an email campaign’s images are not loading, there has been the odd report of images unexpectedly loading in the wrong placeholders.
+As many an email marketer can attest, having images not display in the inbox is one thing, but then having them display intermittently is a very messy situation indeed.

-It’s worth stressing at this point that this is a Gmail issue affecting all senders, regardless of the service they’re using to send their email campaigns.
-Reports have come in from multiple email service providers, who have shown that only campaigns being viewed in webmail Gmail are being affected.
-As of yet, there haven’t been any definite problems within their mobile client.
+It’s worth stressing at this point that this is a Gmail issue, affecting all senders regardless of the service they’re using to send their email campaigns.
+Reports have come in from multiple email service providers, who have shown that only campaigns being viewed in webmail Gmail are being affected – as yet, there haven’t been any definite problems within their mobile client.
 Image loading issues are also seemingly browser-independent.

 Preparing for a world without images

 While our team has been experimenting with workarounds, at present, it seems that there is little that can be done to make images display reliably.
 That said, having images not display in email clients like Outlook is fairly routine, so if anything, this recent incident is a good reminder that we should continue optimizing our campaigns for image-off scenarios.
 We can do this by:

 - Using text, not images to convey the message.
 For example, bulletproof buttons can be used instead of images for call to actions, while web fonts can be used for headings and other stylized text.

 - Using ALT text on images.
 You don’t have to describe every spacer and minor detail in your email campaign, but for images that play an important role in your message, ALT text is essential.